-Members of a Company: Meaning and Definition - Who can become a Member? - Rights of the Members - Liabilities of the Members - Termination of Membership -Company management-Appointment, rights and duties of Managerial Personnel-Meetings-Resolutions.
+Members of a Company: Meaning and Definition - Who can become a Member? - Rights of the Members - Liabilities of the Members - Termination of Membership -Company management-Appointment, rights and duties of Managerial Personnel-Meetings-Resolutions- Directors-Meeting and resolutions..

 Winding up: Concept and modes of Winding up of company-Types of Winding up-Consequences of Winding up.
 Whistle blowing: Concept and Mechanism